-Mature age conditional exemption 4.10.4
+4.10.4 Mature age conditional exemption

-An applicant who has been issued a mature age conditional exemption from the matriculation examination by virtue of being over the age of 23 years or 45 years, as the case may be. may be admitted to a programme leading to the degree of bachelor on condition s/he fulfils the requirements of the undergraduate qualification within the period stipulated by the faculty concerned.
-Such fulfilment entitles the applicant to complete exemption from the matriculation examination.
+An applicant who has been issued a mature age conditional exemption from the matriculation examination by virtue of being over the age of 23 years or 45 years, as the case may be, may be admitted to a programme leading to the degree of bachelor on condition s/he fulfils the requirements of the undergraduate qualification within the period stipulated by the faculty concerned.
+Such fulfilment entitles the applicant to complete exemption from the matriculation.